 Visa On Arrival For Holders Of US Visa (Except C1 – Transit Visa) UK Visa or Schengen Visa.

-Peru is as complex as its most intricate and exquisite weavings.
-Festivals mark ancient rites, the urban vanguard beams innovation and nature brims with splendid diversity.
+Peru is as complex as its most exquisite and intricate weavings.
+Festivals signify ancient rites, nature brims with splendid diversity and the urban vanguard beams innovation.
 From the wonder of the world Machu Picchu an Incan citadel set high in the Andes Mountains to Lake Titicaca the highest navigable lake in the world to the lush green tropical Amazons, every return is rich and surprising in the Gastronomic Capital.
 Click here to see the Peru Travel Guide.

 Currency: Peruvian Soles (PEN) | PEN 1 – INR 20